 The Directors' assessment of going concern concludes that the use of the going concern basis is appropriate and there are no material uncertainties that may cast significant doubt about the ability of the Group to continue as a going concern.
-See page 44 in the Financial Review for further details.
+See the Financial Review for further details.